 The New College School Pre-Prep accepts boys from the age of four.
 Classes are small and boys are expected to proceed to the Prep School at the end of Year 2, at the age of seven.
 Under the direction of the Head of Pre-Prep, the department provides a nurturing environment which enables the boys to develop socially and academically.
 Individual attention is important to us in ensuring that boys enjoy learning, are at ease with each other and school life, and that basic skills are soundly absorbed and developed in a friendly and collaborative atmosphere.

-The Pre-Prep day runs from 8.45 am to 3.30 pm with morning and lunch break in the Pre-Prep playground and a mid-day lunch cooked on the premises in the dining hall.
-Although we do not wish the day to be too long for Pre-Prep boys, teachers are on the premises to look after boys arriving early from 8.00am and there is Pre-Prep after school care, including drinks and a snack, until 5.30pm.
+The Pre-Prep day runs from 8.45 to 15.30 with morning and lunch break in the Pre-Prep playground and a mid-day lunch cooked on the premises in the dining hall.
+Although we do not wish the day to be too long for Pre-Prep boys, teachers are on the premises to look after boys arriving early from 8.00 and there is Pre-Prep after school care, including drinks and a snack, charged separately from 15.30 until 17.30.
 This may be arranged on an occasional or regular basis to suit parental requirements.